Patrick Joseph Moran

 - Died March 7, 1924 in Orlando, FL USA

 Moran played solely catcher in the majors from 1905 on, but prior to that he sometimes played third base, first base, and other positions.
-As a hitter, he was second in the league in home runs in 1903.
+As a hitter, he was second in the National League in home runs in 1903; he hit 7 long balls as a member of the Boston Beaneaters that year.
 He was 25 before he came to the majors, having played a number of seasons in the minors.
-Right before coming to the majors, he was with Montreal in 1899-1900.
+Right before coming to the majors, he was with the Montreal Royals in 1899 and 1900.

 There have been a dozen major leaguers named Moran through 2011, and Pat was at least once confused with Charles Moran, a contemporary, in a news article.